biocom-uib/vpf-tools/README.md

 - `test-classified/host_family.tsv`
 - `test-classified/host_genus.tsv`

+Please read to the end to find out where to obtain all the required data files.

 Concurrency options can be specified with `--workers` (number of parallel workers running `prodigal` or `hmmsearch`) and `--chunk-size` (max